bmegli/realsense-depth-to-vaapi-hevc10/README.md

 See [benchmarks](https://github.com/bmegli/realsense-depth-to-vaapi-hevc10/wiki/Benchmarks) on wiki for CPU/GPU usage.

-See [how it works](https://github.com/bmegli/realsense-depth-to-vaapi-hevc10/wiki/How-it-works) on wiki to understand the code
+See [how it works](https://github.com/bmegli/realsense-depth-to-vaapi-hevc10/wiki/How-it-works) on wiki to understand the code.

 See [hardware-video-streaming](https://github.com/bmegli/hardware-video-streaming) for other related projects.